Merge two Google sheets: lookup, match and update records

 E.g., if your range to search is A2:E20 and it's column E you need to get the data from, enter 5.
 But if your range is D2:E20, you'll need to enter 2 to get records from column E.

 Tip.
-We have a detailed guide devoted to VLOOKUP in Google Sheets.
+We have a detailed guide on VLOOKUP in Google Sheets.
 Please check it out to learn more about the function, its peculiarities & limits, and get more formula examples.

 With these arguments in mind, let's use VLOOKUP to merge two Google sheets.

-Suppose I have a small table with berries and their IDs in Sheet2.
-Stock availability is unknown though:
+I have my main table with berries and their IDs in the Products sheet.
+Stock availability is unknown though: The table I'm going to update since the data is missing in column C.

-Here's how this formula merges two Google sheets exactly:
+Here's how this VLOOKUP merges Google sheets exactly:

 1. It looks for the value from B2 (main sheet) in column B on Sheet1 (lookup sheet).